 Concrete Floor Leveling

-Interior concrete floors, just like exterior slabs, can be raised using our process.
-We simply pull back the carpeting, lift up the tile or hardwood, and pump the floor level.
+Interior concrete floors, just like exterior concrete slabs, can be raised using A-1's concrete leveling process.
+To do this, we simply pull back the carpeting, lift up the tile or hardwood, and pump the floor back into a level.

 Step-by-step Guide to Leveling a Concrete Floor